 Edward Yang 1985 Qing mei zhu ma

-The Project reaches back to protect an early film from the maker of Yi Yi.
-Recording a great change in the way Taiwanese city dwellers live, Taipei Story takes on a couple caught in the economic boom, where skyscrapers are popping up everywhere, old folks are stuck in dying businesses and spoiled kids rock the nights away like they were on the Sunset Strip.
+The Project reaches back to protect an early film from the celebrated maker of Yi Yi.
+Recording a great change in the way Taiwanese city dwellers live, Taipei Story takes on a couple caught in the economic boom, where skyscrapers are popping up everywhere, old folks are stuck in dying businesses and spoiled kids rock away the nights as if they lived on the Sunset Strip.
 In the middle are Lung (Hsiao-Shien Hou), an ex-baseball star with a failing fabrics store, and his girlfriend Chin (Tsai Chin), who is downsized from her company.
-The story’s relationships from a complicated web of responsibility, resentment and guilt.
+The story’s relationships form a complicated web of responsibility, resentment and guilt.
 Lung is hiding a relationship with a woman in Japan, while Chin has other suitors waiting for an opportunity.
-Lung’s relatives tap him for money he hasn’t got, while a businessman brother in America gives him a cold shoulder.
+Lung’s relatives tap him for money he hasn’t got, while a businessman brother in America gives him the cold shoulder.
 The glittering background of the new city seems a setting mostly for disillusion.
 Yang’s picture looks utterly modern as well, as it captures an entire changing culture.
 When Chin dons dark glasses in the final scene, we see the attitude of a generation changing to something colder.

 The Criterion Collection’s Blu-ray + DVD of Martin Scorsese’s World Cinema Project No. 2 gives us all six films in both formats, apparently anticipating their use in an educational context.
 Anyone who has tried to sample Third World cinema by getting VHS tapes or DVDs from ethnic storefronts knows the frustration of mangled, unwatchable presentations.
 It would seem that much of Mexico’s film heritage is marred by poor management and Argentina’s respected film history is all but nonexistent.
 Therefore it’s gratifying to see even these few world masterpieces given the curatorship they deserve.